youz/8cc-sqlite3/README.md

 sqlite3> DELETE FROM eir;
 sqlite3> INSERT INTO eir(b) SELECT stdout FROM elvm_8cc;
 ```
-**Caution: It takes several tens of minutes to compile the helloworld program**
+**Caution: It takes a few minutes to compile a hello world program**

 ### Assemble ELVM IR to a target language